CapricanDRJ/HadesStarCommunityData/docs/corp/58d284836596e89b4f481066ae27a521175a632d88194574f08bf27baa1f9c7a/index.md

 ```
 “He who stands with me shall be my brother.”

-Help each other and have fun.}
+Help each other and have fun.
 ```
 ### Whitestar Bonus ❌